-This article describes how the physic garden has evolved from original medical research interests of the curator (Professor Elaine Perry), interactions with local medical herbalists, how it has been designed and constructed and is still developing with volunteers, medical herbalists and a pharmacognosist (Dr Nicolette Perry), and what it offers in the way of research, public interest, education and different courses, workshops and developments.
-The curator has also penned a number of books on the physic garden from its origins to ‘spell binding’ informative reads, grounded in science, on plants for the brain (available as e-books).
-The curator Elaine is also currently writing another book ‘Grow Your Own Physic Garden’ with Valerie Laws and Nicolette Perry – who is has also just completed a new book with Elaine ‘Botanical Brain Balms: Essential Plants for Memory, Mood and Mind’ and ‘Grow Your Own Physic Garden’.
+This article describes how the physic garden has evolved from original medical research interests of the current curator (Professor Elaine Perry) and interactions with local medical herbalists.
+And how it has been designed and developed with volunteers, medical herbalists and a pharmacognosist (Dr Nicolette Perry), and what it offers in the way of research, public interest, education and different courses, workshops and events.
+There are also books on the physic garden from ‘spell binding’ informative reads by the curator, to ‘Botanical Brain Balms: Plants for Memory, Mood and Mind’ and ‘Grow Your Own Physic Garden’.

 The below article is by the curator of the physic garden, Professor Elaine Perry.